 When I was a kid growing up in my little 1950s Moshav (village), you had to go to the nearest town to get falafel.
 And the only places you found it was at the corner street vendor who used to fry them pretty much to order.
 Hot and fresh and oh.. the smell…not to mention the excitement of this adventure.

 Fast forward to when I was a teenager and living in the Tel Aviv suburbs.
 On Saturday nights my friends and I would go into the city to a famous area called Shuk Hafalafel (The Falafel market).
 Here the entire street smelled of freshly fried falafel and the vendors filled an entire road.
 You would be asked if you wanted half a pita filled or a whole pita filled?
 With Israeli salad? sour pickled relish? tahini added?
 Hot sauce?
-All of the above most would say.
+Even french fries!
+All of the above, most would say.
 Me, just salad and tahini.
-Oh and a whole Pita not half, that wasn't enough.
+Oh and a whole Pita, half wasn't enough.

 Jerusalem is known for a fantastic falafel booth to this day called Melech Hafalafel (Falafel King).
 It has become a tourist attraction and many TV food shows include it in their segments.